What is Better, a Will or a Trust?

 Wills vs trusts: what’s the difference?

-will is a document laying out who you want to get your money and possessions after you pass away.
-A trust is what you put in place if you want to assign someone the responsibility to look after your assets on behalf of someone else.
+A will is a document that sets out who you want to receive your money and possessions after you pass away.
+A trust is something you put in place if you want to give someone responsibility for looking after your assets on behalf of someone else.

 For example, you might want to leave money or property to someone under the age of 18, or someone who lacks the mental capacity to look after their own financial affairs.
-In this instance, you’d create a trust that keeps the money or assets safe.
+In that situation, a trust can help keep the money or assets safe.

-The person appointed to be in charge of the trust, the trustee, is responsible for ensuring the beneficiary is looked after by the contents of the trust – for example, the money could be used to pay for their education.
-Read more about the role of the trustee
+The person appointed to manage the trust, known as the trustee, is responsible for making sure the beneficiary benefits from the trust.
+For example, the money could be used to pay for their education.
+Read more about the role of the trustee.

-There are two kinds of trust – living (or lifetime) trusts and testamentary (or will) trusts.
-The former can come into force while you’re still alive, while the latter is part of a will and so can only come into play after you’ve passed away.
+There are two kinds of trust: living, or lifetime, trusts and testamentary, or will, trusts.
+A living trust can come into force while you’re still alive, while a will trust is created through your will and only takes effect after you’ve passed away.

-There are some key differences between wills and trusts.
-They are summarised in this table:
+Here are some of the key differences between wills and trusts:

-You can appoint a guardian for any children under 18.
+• Guardianship: A will can appoint a guardian for children under 18.
+A trust cannot be used to appoint guardians.

 Both a trust and a will can be contested, but the process of doing so varies between the two.